-With world-class breweries, beautiful outdoor adventures, and plenty of arts and culture, you’ll find everything you need to recharge on your solo getaway to LaGrange!
+With world-class breweries, beautiful outdoor adventures and plenty of arts and culture, you’ll find everything you need to recharge on your solo getaway to LaGrange!

-Nutwood Winery sits on ten acres of land filled with 200-year-old pecan trees.
+Nutwood Winery sits on ten acres filled with 200-year-old pecan trees.
 Treat yourself to a solo date, sampling fantastic wines paired with specialty cheeses and meats in their 6,000 square-foot tasting room.
 If you’d rather enjoy your time outside, seating in their patio area is perfect during every season (their heaters will keep you warm in colder weather).
-Have a delicious southern meal or sip your wine in view of the most beautiful pecan trees you’ll ever see!
+Have a delicious Southern meal or sip your wine in view of the most beautiful pecan trees you’ll ever see!

 West Point Lake offers a beautiful area to enjoy the sights and sounds of nature without venturing too far from town.
 Surrounded by deep forests and rolling fields, the lake extends 35 miles along the Chattahoochee River on the Alabama-Georgia state line.
 The lake offers tons of recreation as well as opportunities to see plenty of wildlife.
 It’s the perfect place to enjoy some quiet alone time in nature!